Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Numerical Experiments

 \section{Numerical Experiments}

 This section reports the results of numerically evaluating the convergence rate of \(\phi_{1,n}\) and the sublinear regret bound of our RL-LQ algorithm, compared with a benchmark algorithm.
-The benchmark is based on the model-based methods in \citep{basei2022logarithmic, szpruch2024optimal} adapted to our setting of state- and control-dependent volatility.
+The benchmark adapts the model-based methods in \citep{basei2022logarithmic, szpruch2024optimal} to our setting of state- and control-dependent volatility.